alhassanmoses/alhassanmoses/README.md

 - 🔭 I’m currently working as a trainee at [AzubiAfrica][website]!
 - 🌱 I’m currently studying python for web dev and everything I can learn on space exploration🤣
 - 👯 I’m looking to collaborate with other developers on any project within my skillset
-- 🥅 2020 Goals: Build more skills and study more amazing design patterns
+- 🥅 2020 Goals: Build more helpful projects and study more amazing design patterns
-- ⚡ Fun fact: I love manga/manhua/manhwa and like to play online Games(Guild Wars 2 and warframe)
+- ⚡ Fun fact: I love manga/manhua/manhwa and like to play online Games(Guild Wars 2 and Warframe)

 ### Connect with me: